codeship/go-best-practices/testing/README.md

 ## Acceptance Testing

-> TODO: Here we will reach out in to existing Go projects and fill out this section with what others are doing well.
+> TODO: Here we will reach out to existing Go projects and fill out this section with what others are doing well.

 [1]:[https://www.youtube.com/watch?v=yszygk1cpEc]